Zezombye/overpy/README.md

 Other than that, it's just plain old Python.
 I suggest to run the demo to get a better understanding of the syntax.

+In most cases, the function names are just the english function names in camelCase, eg: Create Hud Text() -> createHudText().
+Else, see the list of special functions "specialFunctions.md".

 # Macros

+Macros are done with the preprocessor keyword "define".
+For example:

+`#!define currentSectionWalls A
+#!define wasFirstZombieLastRound L`

+Function macros are supported as well:

+`#!define setUsefulVars(x)     hasFirstInfectionPassed = x\
+    currentSection = x\
+    firstInfectionLoopIndex = x\
+    countdownProgress = x\
+    roundWinners = x`

+Note the usage of the backslashed lines.

+A planned feature is script macros, meaning you would be able to do this:

+`#!define createEffects(nbEffects) __script__("createEffects", nbEffects)`

+with createEffects being a script that returns `nbEffects` createEffect instructions.

+# Things that should work but that I haven't tested thoroughly

+- Literal arrays: `var = [1,2,3]`
+- If/else (without a return or goto just after, and obviously ignoring the rule conditions)